mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 <!---->
 In _Sidney_, I did turn around.
 The clouds were getting even darker at this end of the peninsula.
 Up until this point, I had been blown north with a strong tailwind and it was time to man up and work the headwind south.
 I was surprised to find that the headwind really wasn't that bad; hooray for aerobars!

-Getting back to _Royal Oak Drive_, I decided that I was doing well with the headwind and that I could continue south; I planned on riding the waterfront done with the rest of the time I had.
-I turned out of the Mount Doug Park area on to Ash Road when (before the hill), I found a spot for a bio break.
+Getting back to _Royal Oak Drive_, I decided that I was doing well with the headwind and that I could continue south; I planned on riding the full waterfront with the rest of the time I had.
+I turned out of the _Mount Doug Park_ area on to _Ash Road_ when (before the hill), I found a spot for a bio break.

 Descending the hill on Ash Road, I see _+70kph_ on my road bide; today I am going in the opposite direction.
 I shifted my rear derailleur into the easiest gear and got to work.
 At the crest of the hill, I caught a glimpse of my left aero bar; I had pedalled up the hill, cross-chaining in the "big ring".